ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 Creating Application 'myapp'...
 Successfully created application 'myapp' created.
-Run `ibmcloud coligo application get -n 'myapp'` to check the application status.
+Run `ibmcloud ce application get -n 'myapp'` to check the application status.
 ```
 {: screen}

-When you run `ibmcloud coligo application get -n 'myapp'` to check the application status, the URL for your application is displayed.
+When you run `ibmcloud ce application get -n 'myapp'` to check the application status, the URL for your application is displayed.
 {: tip}

-### `ibmcloud coligo application get`
+### `ibmcloud ce application get`
 {: #cli-application-get}

 Display the details of an application.
 {: shortdesc}

 ```
- ibmcloud coligo application get --name APPLICATION_NAME [--more-details]
+ ibmcloud ce application get --name APPLICATION_NAME [--more-details]
 ```
 {: pre}